pleaseleez/Berkeley-Hacks/README.md

 This is the website for the Berkeley Hacks hackathon.

-Web fonts and links not included.
+Web fonts not included (because that would probably be illegal).